-- A. The removal of trees for purposes of conducting bona fide agricultural uses such as field crops, landscape nursery, citrus nursery, forest crops, animal husbandry, greenhouses, aquaculture, silviculture and the like, on lands with an agricultural zoning classification. - B. Property used for bona fide agricultural use, as listed in Section 6.7.2.A above, zoned other than agriculture and possessing an agriculture classification from the County Property Appraiser per § 193.461 FS. - C. On lands where either of the two exemptions in Sections 6.7.2.A and B above has enabled tree removal without a permit, no applications for any land use or zoning changes, or development plans, shall be accepted within five years of the tree removal date unless: - (1) The applicant provides tree replacement at 100 inches DBH of native trees per acre, or lower based on the pre-clearing density of existing trees, or - (2) The applicant/owner provides payment into a Tree Mitigation fund in the equivalent amount of planting 100 inches DBH of native trees per acre, or lower based on the pre-clearing density of existing trees. - D. The removal of trees which have a DBH of less than 10 inches, except those trees which have been designated replacement and conservation trees pursuant to Section 6.7.9.G. - E. The removal of trees on an individual parcel of record used or to be used for single-family or duplex dwelling units. - F. The removal of trees associated with the County's construction, rehabilitation, or routine maintenance of roads, utilities, and drainage systems within public rights-of-way or easements.
+- A. The removal of trees for purposes of conducting bona fide agricultural uses such as field crops, landscape nursery, citrus nursery, forest crops, animal husbandry, greenhouses, aquaculture, silviculture and the like, on lands with an agricultural zoning classification. - B. Property used for bona fide agricultural use, as listed in Section 6.7.2.A above, zoned other than agriculture and possessing an agriculture classification from the County Property Appraiser per § 193.461 FS.
+Lands with an urban land use designation may not use this exemption. - C. On lands where either of the two exemptions in Sections 6.7.2.A and B above has enabled tree removal without a permit, no applications for any land use or zoning changes, or development plans, shall be madeaccepted within one yearfive years of the tree removal date unless: - (1) The applicant provides tree replacement at 100 inches DBH of native trees per acre, or lower based on the pre-clearing density of existing trees, or - (2) The applicant/owner provides payment into a Tree Mitigation fund in the equivalent amount of planting 100 inches DBH of native trees per acre, or lower, based on the pre-clearing density of existing trees. - D. The removal of trees which have a DBH of less than 10 inches, except those trees which have been designated replacement and conservation trees pursuant to Section 6.7.9.G. - E. The removal of trees on an individual parcel of record used or to be used for single-family dwellings.or duplex dwelling units.

-- G. The removal of trees associated with the rehabilitation or routine maintenance of roads and drainage systems within private rights-of-way or easements. - H. Tree removal or trimming for the construction of firebreaks and fire lines by the County or agencies having local jurisdiction and surveying associated with this construction. - I. The removal of trees which pose an immediate and direct threat to persons or property, and the removal of trees that are dead or dying due to natural causes. - J. The removal of trees on residential property that pose an unacceptable risk to persons or property as per Florida Statute 163.045 "Tree pruning, trimming, or removal on residential property." - K. Transplanting of any size tree. - L. Removal of trees required by a development plan which has been fully approved by the County. - M. Removal of exotic or nuisance tree or plant species as listed by the UF/IFAS Assessment of Non-native Plants, "Prohibited" or "Invasive Not Recommended" tables, as updated.
+- F. The removal of trees associated with the County's construction, rehabilitation, or routine maintenance of roads, utilities, and drainage systems within public rights-of-way or easements. - G. The removal of trees associated with the rehabilitation or routine maintenance of roads and drainage systems within private rights-of-way or easements. - H. Tree removal or trimming for the construction of firebreaks, firelines, and surveying. and fire lines by the County or agencies having local jurisdiction and surveying associated with this construction. - I. The removal of trees which pose an immediate and direct threat to persons or property, and the removal of trees that are dead or dying due to natural causes. - 4J.
+The removal of trees on residential property that pose an unacceptable risk to persons or property as per Florida Statute 163.045 "Tree pruning, trimming, or removal on residential property." - K. Transplanting of any size tree. - L. Removal of K. Removal of trees required by a development plan which has been fully approved by the County. - M. Removal of L. Removal of exotic tree or nuisance tree or plant species as listed by the UF/IFAS Assessment of Non-native Plants, "Prohibited" or "Invasive Not Recommended" tables, as updated.

 Sec.
 6.7.3.
-Tree Protection, General.
+Tree protection Protection, General.